Dominic-Emond/epic-soen341projectF2023/README.md

-# Electronic Property InterChange
+# Electronic Property InterChange (EPIC)

 ## Description

-The Electronic Property InterChange is a Python-based alternative multiple listing service built on the Django web framework.
+The Electronic Property InterChange (EPIC) is a Python-based alternative multiple listing service built on the Django web framework for alternative brokers.

 ## Getting Started